openstack/tempest/HACKING.rst

 - [T111] Check that service client names of DELETE should be consistent
 - [T112] Check that tempest.lib should not import local tempest code
 - [T113] Check that tests use data_utils.rand_uuid() instead of uuid.uuid4()
+- [T114] Check that tempest.lib does not use tempest config
 - [N322] Method's default argument shouldn't be mutable

 Test Data/Configuration